overwolf/overwolf.github.io/docs/api/overwolf-settings-hotkeys.md

 > Fired on hotkey setting change.

 Triggered only for the current extension hotkeys.

+Listen to this event if you want to get notified when the user changed your app hotkeys from the OW client settings page.

 #### Event data example